-Whenever an employee works any authorized overtime he/she may either receive the compensation in the form of pay or comp time.
+Whenever an employee works any authorized overtime they may either receive the compensation in the form of pay or comp time.
 In order to receive comp time, the overtime period shall be a 12,24 or 48 hour blocks.
 Compensation time can be accrued in any increment of 1 hour or greater.
 Any overtime period less than one hour will be paid.
-Each employee will be allowed to accrue a maximum of 96 hours comp time.
-Once the employee accrues comp time above the 96 hour limit, the remaining hours will be paid.
+Each employee will be allowed to accrue a maximum of 192 hours of comp time.
+Once the employee accrues comp time above the 192 hour limit, the remaining hours will be paid.
 When an employee is promoted, their accrued hours will be paid and they will start over at their new salary.
 Since actual hours worked are recorded at time-and-half rate, comp time payout is at straight time hourly rate.
 Employees will be allowed to cash out comp time bank as long as the district is given 72 hours notice.
 In order for an employee to take comp time:

-- 1. A request for comp time must be approved by the Chief or his designee a minimum of 48 hours in advance of the time being requested. - 2.
+- 1. A request for comp time must be approved by the Chief or designee a minimum of 48 hours in advance of the time being requested. - 2.
 Only one employee per day will be allowed off on comp time. - 3.
-If a comp time day creates overtime, hours will be deducted at time-and-half hours. - 4.
-Comp time days/times once chosen cannot be traded between employees. - 5.
+Comp time days/times once chosen cannot be traded between employees. - 4.
 Request for comp time are limited to one (1) year in advance of requested date.
-Time being requested must be accrued at the time of request. - 6.
-A request for emergency comp time under the 48-hour notice may be authorized by a Chief Officer. - 7.
-Comp time hours may only be accumulated on scheduled shift work on all work time except 7G hours. - 8.
-For 24-hour shift personnel, comp time shall be used in 12 or 24 hour blocks. - 9.
+Time being requested must be accrued at the time of request. - 5.
+A request for emergency comp time under the 48-hour notice may be authorized by a Chief Officer. - 6.
+Comp time hours may only be accumulated on scheduled shift work on all work time except 7G hours. - 7.
+For 24-hour shift personnel, comp time shall be used in 12 or 24 hour blocks. - 8.
 No employee shall be allowed to use comp time on any of the outlined holidays in this agreement, or on any black-out days.